57300/sdk-nrf/doc/nrf/releases_and_maturity/migration/2.4.99-cs3_to_2.6.99-cs2/migration_guide_2.4.99-cs3_to_2.6.99-cs2_application.rst

   * Memory map:

     * Each memory region must now set ``status = "okay"`` in order to be included for UICR generation.
-    * For the nRF54H20 DK, the default memory regions are defined in :file:`ncs/zephyr/boards/arm/nrf54h20dk_nrf54h20/nrf54h20dk_nrf54h20-memory_map.dtsi`.
+    * For the nRF54H20 DK, the default memory regions are defined in :file:`ncs/zephyr/boards/nordic/nrf54h20dk/nrf54h20dk_nrf54h20-memory_map.dtsi`.
       All of them have ``status = "disabled"`` initially, which allows them to be specified in a common location.
       Some of them are only enabled for particular cores or relevant samples.

-    * Example of migrating an SRAM region definition:
+    * Migrating SRAM region definitions:

-      * Before v2.6.99-cs2:
+      * Example before:

         .. code-block:: devicetree